 You can get to Los Suenos by:

-1) (RECOMMENDED) Hiring our driver who’ll meet you at the airport (his big van is about $155 each way).
+1) (RECOMMENDED) Hiring our driver who’ll meet you at the airport (his big van seats 12).
 He can stop at a really cool restaurant on the way over for a great Tico style lunch.
 My assistant in CR (Carolina) can arrange for this for you.

 2) Rental cars are available through National, Advantage etc. (adventuresome & approx. $60-100/day plus VERY EXPENSIVE INSURANCE. fuel, taxes etc.).
 And CR law requires insurance, even if the agency doesn't offer it to you.
 Processing time at the airport rental counters takes about an hour on a good day.

 Note: Renting a car in CR can be a dangerous proposition.
 Unlike renting a car in the States, renting in Costa Rica presents unique challenges.
 1) Insurance: If you're like me, you typically avoid purchasing the damage and collision policies offered by the car rental company.
 Especially if you are paying with a major credit card that offers that coverage as a perk.
 But, note U.S. credit card policies WON'T insure cars rented outside the U.S. And, if you have an accident in CR without insurance, the authorities won't allow you to leave the country.
-2) Driving in CR is an adventure.
-The roads are NOT marked.
-Drivers are aggressive.
-Roads are narrow and most lack shoulders.
-And they are pitch-black dark at night (no street lights).
+We've solved these problems by renting our SUV to guests.
+It's in the car port, and we have found an insurance option for about $8 per day.

 Check out the use of our SUV as an option () for getting around the resort and around town.